noahbaculi/desk-control-panel/README.md

 - Pyle PAD43MXUBT Audio Mixer (500mA @ 5V)
 - Meeting Sign (200mA @ 5V)

-To be triggered by an ESP32, this should be accomplished with a _logic level_ P-Channel MOSFET.
+To be triggered by an MCU, this should be accomplished with a _logic level_ P-Channel MOSFET.
 The MOSFET should be logic level in order to be driven by a 3.3V ESP32 directly.
 The IRLML6402 is widely available and cheaper but without features like short-circuit and thermal protection of a dedicated USB Switch IC.

-> Using an N-Channel MOSFET is not ideal because the USB spec assumes GND is always connected and stable.
+Using an N-Channel MOSFET is not ideal because the USB spec assumes GND is always connected and stable.

 Using the P-Channel MOSFET should include